ecryptoguru/swap-dex/README.md

 # UNISWAP V1 Hardhat Project

-This project demonstrates Uniswap V1 backend and has been made from scratch using Openzeppllin libraries in a Hardhat env with Solidity and JS.
+This project demonstrates Uniswap V1 backend and has been made from scratch using Openzeppelin libraries in a Hardhat env with Solidity and JS.
 This project focuses on three core functions of DEX ie

 1 - Swapping ETH <> ERC20